DataFire/Integrations/integrations/generated/evetech/README.md

     * killmail_id **required** `integer`: ID of this killmail

 ### get_characters_character_id_location
 Information about the characters current location.
-Returns the current solar system id, and also the current station or structure ID if applicable.
+Returns the current solar system id, and also the current station or structure ID if applicable

 ---
 Alternate route: `/dev/characters/{character_id}/location/`